 Now for the really tricky part.
 Even though the Davidic prophecy wasn’t fulfilled, Jesus fulfilled it anyway!
 To pull that off, Eusebius proposes that after the earthly throne of David ceased, a heavenly version came into being in the time of Jesus (still using Proof 7.1 link).

 Epiphanius flatly disagreed with Eusebius’ position that God’s oath about the Davidic line was revocable (Panarion 29.2).
 Epiphanius therefore declared that the Davidic succession had been regularly maintained until Jesus.
-From immediately before the focal passage (now using Frank Williams’ 2009 translation of the Panarion published by Brill, a lightly edited transcription of its Section 29 is here),
+From immediately before the focal passage (now using Frank Williams’ 2009 translation of the Panarion published by Brill, its Section 29 is here),

 In time past David’s throne continued by succession until Christ himself, since the rulers from Judah did not fail until he came “for whom are the things prepared, and he is the expectation of the nations,” < as > scripture says.